 Dental assistants are an important piece of the puzzle when it comes to overall oral health.
-Because oral surgeons and dentists have many responsibilities (oral surgery, hygiene, treatments and procedures, check-ups, and more), they need a skilled, trustworthy assistant to make sure other important matters are taken care of in the office.
+Because oral surgeons and dentists have many responsibilities, they need a skilled and trustworthy assistant to make sure other important matters are taken care of in the office.

-Dental assistants can begin important processes, assist dentists during procedures, and complete several minor procedures on their own, freeing up the dentist’s time, expertise, and specialty for more serious or demanding cases.
+Dental assistants can begin important processes, assist dentists during procedures and complete several minor procedures on their own, freeing up the dentist’s time and expertise for more serious or complex cases.

 What Do Dental Assistants Do?

 Dental assistants take on a number of tasks.
 A sample of these tasks include:

 The duties may vary from state to state and could depend on the dentist’s office in which they work, but these tasks are typical of individuals in this role.

 What Education is Needed?

 According to the Bureau of Labor Statistics, many dental assistant positions do not require a degree.
 Depending on the state in which a prospective dental assistant lives, they may be required to acquire a certificate from an accredited institution and pass a certification exam.

 Likewise, dental offices have the authority to create their own requirements to which employees must comply.
 Many offices require that courses are taken, and certificates are earned at an accredited institution such as Florida National University.

 Interested?
 Follow These Steps.